Continually achieving nationally recognised high standards.

 Adobe Creative Cloud design suite on all art studio computers.

 Exhibitions of student work.

-Our printing facilities are used by graphics students who wish to take a more traditional approach and allow you to cover techniques such as screen printing, dry-point etching and lion printing amongst others.
+Our printing facilities are used by Graphics students who wish to take a more traditional approach and allow you to cover techniques such as screen printing, dry-point etching and lino printing, amongst others.

 Other A Levels

 A Level Graphic Design will equip you with broad, transferable creative skills.
 The course is ideal to study alongside Fine Art, Media Studies, Film Studies or Photography.

 You can progress directly from A Level to an arts degree such as Graphic Design, Visual Communication, Illustration, Games Design, Multi-Media Design, and Fine Art.
 Employment as a graphic designer is the clearest route, but this course also offers a way into illustration or, with further study, animation; you could work within the media, an advertising company or design agency.

 Please note that the costs given below are subject to change.